mcneel/rhino3dm/Current Development Tools.md

 ### Android NDK

-We are currently using the Android NDK 15.2.4203891 (r15c).
+We are currently using the Android NDK 21.0.6113669 (r21).
 Scripts read this:

-`ndk_currently_using = 15.2.4203891`
+`ndk_currently_using = 21.0.6113669`
-`ndk_archive_url_macos = https://dl.google.com/android/repository/android-ndk-r15c-darwin-x86_64.zip`
+`ndk_archive_url_macos = https://dl.google.com/android/repository/android-ndk-r21-darwin-x86_64.zip`
 `ndk_archive_url_linux = TODO`
 `ndk_archive_url_windows = TODO`
 `ndk_install_notes_macos = To install the NDK, decompress the folder, then move it to /Users/~/Library/Developer/Xamarin/android-ndk/.
-Next, add the following line to your ~/.bash_profile: export ANDROID_NDK="/Users/~/Library/Developer/Xamarin/android-ndk/android-ndk-r15c/"`
+On macOS Catalina, you will need to remove the Apple Quarantine extended attributes on all fiules in this folder.
+This can be done by running xattr -dr com.apple.quarantine {path_to_ndk}.
+Next, add the following line to your ~/.bash_profile: export ANDROID_NDK="/Users/~/Library/Developer/Xamarin/android-ndk/android-ndk-r21/"`
 `ndk_install_notes_linux = TODO`
 `ndk_install_notes_windows = TODO`